John Stanley- 24 May 1355

 ‘But why choose someone who has every reason to resent me?
 Isn’t there every chance he will try to undermine my authority?’

 The Earl waved away John’s concern.
 ‘Your appointment as a Lion of Aquitaine will tell him that you have the total support of the Prince.
 This morning you publicly made an oath of allegiance to him.
 Morgan will not dare transgress.
 It is important to me because he must learn that your action was correct, and second because he is by far and away the most accurate sharpshooter in our force.
 You must build bridges with him.
 He must be available to us unconditionally.’

 ‘During our training at Biscarrosse, we were trying to turn everyone into sharpshooters.
 However, most archers are more skilled in launching arrows into the air to fall almost vertically on our opposition.
 The arrows fall generally within a ten-foot area but no more accurate than that.
 Where the enemy is tightly grouped, this is very effective.
 In a battle situation, as for instance at Crecy, these archers are called ordinancers.

 ‘At Crecy, the ordinancers won the battle.
 The Franks got bogged down in a muddy valley and the arrows rained down on them.
 It would be easy to say they were decimated, but in fact, for them, it was worse than that.
 They were annihilated.

-‘Sharpshooting, picking a single, often fast moving, target and hitting it first time, is a totally different skill.
+‘Sharpshooting, picking a single, often fast-moving, target and hitting it the first time, is a totally different skill.
 It is essential where the enemy is not grouped together and when the enemy is attacking.
 Morgan is a sharpshooter without compare.

 ‘But my own skills with the bow have improved.
 I managed to win the tournament at Clermont!’